audreyadvincula/PORTFOLIO_Advincula-Johannah-Audrey/Predictive Analysis of Heart Disease Diagnosis/READ.md

-Contains R-script of the GLM model and the pdf file of the interpretations
+Contains Python Script of the GLM model and the pdf file of the interpretations